Meet the Dean’s Office Staff

 Eddie Sze joined the UMass Boston staff in 2009 as an accountant for the Institute for Community Inclusion, by way of State Street Bank’s Mutual Fund Department.
-Originally from Hong Kong, Eddie is a UMass Boston graduate and currently serves as the Business Manager for the Dean’s Office in the College of Liberal Arts.
-As such, Eddie is the contact person for reimbursements and purchasing within the college.
+Originally from Hong Kong, Eddie is a UMass Boston graduate and currently serves as the Business Manager for the Dean’s Office, College of Liberal Arts.
+Eddie is the contact for reimbursements and purchasing in the college.

 Ana Frega, Director of CLA Advising

 As the Director of CLA Advising Ana works to ensure that all declared majors in the College of Liberal Arts benefit from professional academic advisors, as well as faculty advisors and mentors.
 Ana is a member of the National Academic Advising Association.
 She serves on their regional steering and conference planning committees, and has also been recognized as an “Emerging Leader” by NACADA.
 Ana is happy to help connect students to advisors, as well as field questions about advising.